Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Local deformations

-\begin{proof} Let us denote by $\bar M = D(\mathcal P)$ the double of $\mathcal P$; this is a closed hyperbolic $3$-cone-manifold, whose cone angles are smaller than $2\pi$ because $\mathcal P$ is convex, and its singular locus $\Sigma$ corresponds to the graph formed by the edges and the vertices of $\mathcal P$.
+\begin{proof} Let us denote by $\bar M = D(\mathcal P)$ the double of $\mathcal P$; this is a closed hyperbolic cone-$3$-manifold, whose cone angles are smaller than $2\pi$ because $\mathcal P$ is convex, and its singular locus $\Sigma$ corresponds to the graph formed by the edges and the vertices of $\mathcal P$.
 Let $C(M,\Sigma)$ be the space of cone-manifold structures with singular locus $\Sigma$ on the regular part $M$ of $D(\mathcal P)$.
 The double construction yields an injective map

 Now according to Theorem \ref{thmStoker1} the space $C(M,\Sigma)$ is near $D(\mathcal P)$ a manifold whose dimension is equal to the number of its singular edges.
 Hence \eqref{eqdouble} is near $\mathcal P$ an injective map between two manifolds of the same dimension, and thus a local diffeomorphism.
-The local parameterization of $C(M,\Sigma)$ by the cone angles therefore yields a parameterization of $Pol(\mathcal P)$ by the dihedral angles. \end{proof}
+The local parametrization of $C(M,\Sigma)$ by the cone angles therefore yields a parametrization of $Pol(\mathcal P)$ by the dihedral angles. \end{proof}

+{\bf Acknowledgments.} The author would like to thank Rafe Mazzeo, Steve Kerckhoff and Olivier Guichard for their help and advices during the elaboration of this article.